chris-pearce/scally/layout/README.md

 <div class="l-grid__item u-one-half-from-lap u-one-third-from-desk">
 ```

-This would give you a grid item which is 100% width unless it is on a [lap](../core/settings/_breakpoints.scss#L53)
+This would give you a grid item which is 100% wide unless it is on a [lap](../core/settings/_breakpoints.scss#L53)
 device, at which point it becomes 50% wide, or it is on a [desktop](../core/settings/_breakpoints.scss#L57) device,
-at which point it becomes 33.333% width.
+at which point it becomes 33.333% wide.

 [See here](../utilities/README.md#applying-at-breakpoints) about applying utilities at breakpoints.